 For Pell Grant award purposes, the cost of attendance (COA) is an IHE-determined measure of educational expenses for a student enrolled full-time for a full academic year.
-In general, it is the sum of (1) tuition and fees; (2) an allowance for books, supplies, transportation, and miscellaneous personal expenses; (3) an allowance for room and board; and (4) for a student with dependents, an allowance for costs expected to be incurred for dependent care.18 Institutions may use average costs for students at their school, rather than calculating actual expenses for each student.
+In general, it is the sum of (1) tuition and fees; (2) an allowance for books, supplies, transportation, and miscellaneous personal expenses; (3) an allowance for room and board (i.e., housing and food); and (4) for a student with dependents, an allowance for costs expected to be incurred for dependent care.
+19 Institutions may use average costs for students at their school, rather than calculating actual expenses for each student.
 Average COA amounts must be based on the same category of students.
-For example, institutions may establish separate averages by residency: in-state or out-of-state, or housing: on-campus or off-campus.
+For example, institutions may establish separate averages by residency: instate or out-of-state, or housing: on-campus or off-campus.